pkerpedjiev/emptypipes/_posts/2015-02-18-slow_force_directed_graph.md

 >         //d3.timer(force.tick);
 {% endhighlight %}

-The modified version of d3.js used in the 'slow' example above is available [here](/js/d3_slow.js).
+The modified version of d3.js used in the 'slow' example abov used in the 'slow' example abovee is available [here](/js/d3_slow.js).